Free Budapest Walking Tour by JetSettingFools.com

 The glittering interior of St. Istvan's Basilica in Budapest, Hungary

-Zrinyi Street Budapest
+Zrinyi Street

 Iconic Budapest sights: Statue of an old-time Hungarian police officer.

-The pedestrian-only Zrinyi Street connects St. Istvan’s Basilica to Szechenyi Square and the famous Chain Bridge.
 The street is lined with typical Hungarian eateries – most of which cater to tourists and offer classic dishes, like goulash and meat platters.

-Pro Tip: Don’t miss a photo op with the “Fat Policeman.”
+Don’t miss a photo op with the “Fat Policeman.”
 The statue of the old-time Hungarian police officer is complete with a big belly and mustache – both of which are rubbed for good luck.

-Chain Bridge Budapest
+Chain Bridge

-Visitors can get their first look at the iconic Chain Bridge from the riverbank.
-The bridge was commissioned by Count Istvan Szechenyi and built by Adam Clark between 1842 and 1849.
-It was the first bridge to span the Danube River and connect the towns of Buda and Pest.
+MAP.
+Get your first look at the iconic Chain Bridge from the riverbank.
+It was commissioned by Count Istvan Szechenyi and built by Adam Clark between 1842 and 1849.

 Varhegy Tunnel

 In front of the tunnel is the Zero Kilometer Stone, which marks the center point from which all distances from Budapest are measured.
-To the left of the tunnel is Buda Castle Funicular, which makes ascending Castle Hill effortless.
+To the left of the tunnel is Buda Castle Funicular, which makes ascending effortless.

 Tarnok Street

-In the Middle Ages, Tarnok Street – or Treasurer’s Street – was lined with shops, just as it is today.
 Now catering to tourists, the quaint street features shops adorned with painted facades and beautiful balconies.
 The Tarnok Café (number 14) dates to the 14th century.

 Walk north on Tarnok Street to Trinity Square.